 Foundations and concealed parts were not exposed or inspected.
 The main walls would appear to be of a solid stone and brick construction having pointed stone and rendered finishes externally.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 WINDOWS: The window units are of a uPVC double glazed design.
-EXTERNAL DOORS: The front and rear entrance doors are of a uPVC double glazed design.
+EXTERNAL DOORS: The front entrance door is of a timber design having stained glass inserts.
+The rear entrance door is of a uPVC double glazed design.
+There are uPVC French style doors within the kitchen/dining area.
 EXTERNAL JOINERY: External joinery is of a low maintenance uPVC and timber design.
 External Decorations Visually inspected.
-External decorations are of low maintenance uPVC and pain/varnished timber finishes.
+External decorations are of low maintenance uPVC and painted/varnished timber finishes.
 Conservatories and Porches There are no conservatories or porches.
 Communal Areas There are no communal areas.
 Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
 Outside Areas and Boundaries Visually inspected.
 There are garden grounds to the front, side and rear of the property.
-Garden grounds are laid in paving, artificial grass and stone chips.
-There are sections of timber decking.
-The rear garden grounds have been extensively landscaped.
+Grounds are laid in tarmac, stone chips, paving and timber decking.